Menditect/documentation/docs/definitions/application-revision.md

 - Select an Application, MTA will show detailed Application information.
 - Navigate to the "Application branches & revisions" tab.
 - Select an Application Branch, MTA will show all Application Revisions on the right pane.
-- Click on the recycle bin icon to delete the Application Revision.
+- Click on <i class="fas fa-trash-alt"></i> to delete the Application Revision.
 Note this is only possible when the Application Revision is no longer in use by a Test Configuration.
 Application Revisions are only removed from MTA; not from the Mendix repository.

 ## Related topics
 - [Application](application)